myscale/vector-db-benchmark/docs/step-by-step-guide-for-benchmark.md

 ![OpenSearchResults.jpg](../images/OpenSearchResults.png)

-## PGVector
+## Postgres (Pgvector & Pgvecto.rs)

 ### Step 1.
 Create Server

-For deploying PGVector implemented in C, you can use Docker.
-Below is an example docker-compose.yaml configuration:
+For deploying Postgres with [pgvector](https://github.com/pgvector/pgvector) (a Postgres plugin written in C), you can use Docker.
+Below is an example `docker-compose.yaml` configuration:

 ```yaml
 version: '3'